 He had served on the boards of major public sector companies such as IDBI, EXIM Bank, NTPC, NHPC, PFC and REC and had also served as an independent director on the boards of HAL and Tata Global Beverages.
+He is presently serving as a non-executive independent director on the board of Larsen and Toubro Limited.
 He is also a senior advisor at IRADE.
-He is also a Special Advisor on the Board of Power Roll Limited (Technology Company in UK, Washington Business Centre 2 Turbine Way, Sunderland SR5 3NZ) and Chairman of the Board of Trustees of the Foundation of MSME Clusters (FMC).
+He is also a Special Advisor on the Board of Power Roll Limited (Technology Company in UK, Washington Business Centre 2 Turbine

+Way, Sunderland SR5 3NZ) and Chairman of the Board of Trustees of the Foundation of MSME Clusters (FMC).